-- c) An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
-(Usage) - d) An ability to function on multidisciplinary teams.
+- b) An ability to design and conduct experiments, as well as to analyze and interpret data.
+(Usage) - c) An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
+(Usage) - f) An ability to communicate effectively.
 (Usage) - i) An ability to use the techniques, skills, and modern computing tools necessary for computing practice.
 (Assessment) - k) Apply the principles of development and design in the construction of software systems of variable complexity.
 (Usage)